betrixed/dlang-xml/README.md

 --------
 As this is big refactor, the module names do not match up to earlier versions.
 Conformance for validation and error detection of xml documents is nearly complete.

-The latest test suite is http://www.w3.org/XML/Test/xmlts20130923.tar.gz

 ### Console applications
-Conformance The conformance test suite versions are found on http://www.w3.org/XML/Test/ Unpack the latest into the root directory, which should create a directory named xmlconf and use path to xmlconf.xml file as input. for instance me$ ./conformance64d --input ../../xmlconf/xmlconf.xml
+Conformance The conformance test suite versions, all XML documents, are found on http://www.w3.org/XML/Test/ The latest test suite is http://www.w3.org/XML/Test/xmlts20130923.tar.gz .
+Unpack the latest into the root directory, which should create a directory named xmlconf and use path to xmlconf.xml file as input. for instance me$ ./conformance64d --input ../../xmlconf/xmlconf.xml